Edmar L. MACIEL

 several decades.
 The importation of this product into Brazil has

-never been commercially viable, considering its high cost and the
+never been commercially viable, considering its high cost and

-economic reality of the country.
+the economic reality of the country.

-DETAILED DESCRIPTION OF THE REVISION
+DESCRIPTION OF THE REVISION

-3- The present invention describes the use of Tilapia skin in the
+3- The present invention describes the use of Tilapia skin in

-culture systems (tanks-net), passing through a Sterilization
+using culture systems (tanks-net), passing through a

-process, as described below.
+Sterilization process, as described below.

 4- After slaughter, tilapia skins (weighing between SOO and 1000